|Sega Game Toshokan|

 |Number of players: 1|

-Sega Game Toshokan (セガゲーム図書館), meaning Sega Game Library, is a Sega Mega Drive cartridge distributed with select Mega Modems starting 1991.
-With the Mega Modem connected, this cartridge in the cartridge slot, and a Sega Meganet subscription, consumers could download and play select Mega Drive games exclusively available through the service, all of which came out on the service in 1991.
+Sega Game Toshokan (セガゲーム図書館), meaning Sega Game Library, is a Sega Mega Drive cartridge distributed with select Mega Modems starting November 3rd 1990, with Putter Golf and Pyramid Magic Yokokuhen being the launch titles.
+With the Mega Modem connected, this cartridge in the cartridge slot, and a Sega Meganet subscription, consumers could download and play select Mega Drive games exclusively available through the service, which were released between 1990 and 1992.

-Two such games, Flicky and Shi no Meikyuu: Labyrinth of Death (called Fatal Labyrinth overseas), saw retail release outside Japan prior to the launch.
-Another, Teddy Boy Blues, was a port of an earlier game that had already been released internationally.
+Two such games, Flicky and Shi no Meikyuu: Labyrinth of Death (called Fatal Labyrinth overseas), later saw retail release outside Japan.
+Another, Teddy Boy Blues, was a port of an earlier game that had already been released internationally on the Sega Master System.
 A fourth, Columns, was already released in Japan retail.
 All the others were never released outside Japan and originated on Game Toshokan.
-All the games were eventually rereleased as part of the Game no Kanzume series, several Sega Ages compilations, and Sega's B-Club! service for downloading Mega Drive games to play on a PC.
+Many of the games were eventually rereleased as part of the Game no Kanzume series, several Sega Ages compilations, and Sega's B-Club! service for downloading Mega Drive games to play on a PC.

 The paid service ended in September 1992, possibly continuing for existing subscribers or as a free service until March 1993.
 It was said to have had 3,500 subscribers at the time that the service was announced to end.